How to configure the External Security Log Server on Locally Managed SMB appliances

-Run CPCA debug on the MGMT server: #fw debug cpca on TDERROR_ALL_ALL=5 ;
+- Run CPCA debug on the Management Server: #fw debug cpca on TDERROR_ALL_ALL=5 ;

-Try to search for : "...common name is missing in dn" that states that the GW name/certificate is not the same/invalid.
+- Try to search for : "...common name is missing in dn" that states that the Gateway name/certificate is not the same/invalid.

-Try to fix it by reinitialize the GW Internal CA and to create a GW object with the same name as the physical GW.
+- Try to fix it by reinitializing the Gateway Internal CA and creating a Gateway object with the same name as the physical Gateway.

-In the MGMT, check the CPCA debug again and look for "... cert status is now valid ".
+- In Management, check the CPCA debug again and look for "... cert status is now valid ".